Routing

 If the current request does not match any routes configured inconfig/route.php

-will be null, meaning that the default route will result in$request->route
+will be null, which means that during default routing,$request->route

 Handling 404 Errors

-If developers want to intervene in the business process when a route is not found, they can use the fallback route provided by webman using the Route::fallback($callback)
+If developers want to intervene in the business process when a route is not found, they can use the fallback route provided by Webman Route::fallback($callback)

 method.
-For example, the following code logic redirects to the homepage when the route is not found.
+For example, the following logic redirects to the homepage when a route is not found.

 Route::fallback(function(){